 Our passion is showing film — join us for our community screenings & events!

 Founded by avid film buffs Suzzanne and Brett Cromwell, the Lowell Film Collaborative (LFC) is a grassroots initiative dedicated to enhancing the burgeoning artistic community of Lowell, Massachusetts, by celebrating the art of motion pictures.
-Through film & video screenings, discussions, and film festivals, the LFC works to support local and regional cinema and motion picture artists while developing partnerships with local businesses and organizations.
+Through film & video screenings, discussions, film festivals & series events, the LFC strives to support local and regional cinema and motion picture artists while developing partnerships with local businesses and organizations.
 In addition to Suzzanne and Brett, the LFC includes a community of supporters who are like-minded film enthusiasts that share their desire to see more independent film in Lowell, AND the Merrimack Valley.

 JOIN US FOR OUR 2020 ECO FILM SERIES!

 January – June | Final Tuesday of the Month

 Admission is FREE to all events!